DoryAzar/FaceDetectPython/README.md

 ## Project Status

+**All the features described below have been implemented for this project.
+The core logic that we created is found in `FaceDetect > facedetect.py`**

 + The foundation for the framework has been completed.
 FaceDetect has been implemented and packaged as a class that just needs to be imported for usage.
 + The framework allows reading images, videos and webcam streams
 + The framework allows for customization in 2 ways:
     1. By providing a settings dictionary to the constructor to adjust the native features
     2. By extending the FaceDetect class to create more elaborate features
 + Face Detection has been implemented for all 3 media.
 The faces can now be detected in images, videos and live webcams
-+ Ability to either draw the detections or print them to the console has been implemented
++ Ability to either draw rectangles around the detections or print them to the console has been implemented
 + Ability to extract detected faces into separate individual images has been implemented
 + Ability to detect facial features and draw them on top of either medium has been implemented
++ Ability to recognize faces in a video, webcam or image based on known faces provided as image inputs
++ Ability to identify recognized faces visually in a video, webcam or image
++ Ability to access detection and recognition data through extensibility for use in other programs
 + All the features are documented in the README